Woongarra, Queensland: Education

 Woongarra State School is a government primary (Prep-6) school for boys and girls at 468 Elliott Heads Road (24.8789°S 152.4056°E).
 In 2017, the school had an enrolment of 459 students with 36 teachers (31 full-time equivalent) and 25 non-teaching staff (15 full-time equivalent).
 A special education program is available at the school.

+There are no secondary schools in Woongarra.
+The nearest government secondary schools are Kepnock State High School in Kepnock to the north-west and Bundaberg State High School in Bundaberg South also to the north-west.